Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Theoretical Foundation

 \section{Theoretical Foundation}

-The design of Memory Bear is deeply inspired by the ACT-R cognitive architecture\cite{ref14}, the Ebbinghaus forgetting curve\cite{ref15}, and principles from memory science, drawing on the multilayered memory mechanisms and neural structure of the human brain\cite{ref16}.
+The design of Memory Bear is grounded in established cognitive science theories, particularly the ACT-R cognitive architecture\cite{ref14}, the Ebbinghaus forgetting curve\cite{ref15}, and foundational principles from memory science that emphasize the multilayered memory mechanisms and neural structure of the human brain\cite{ref16}.

-As a classical cognitive model, ACT-R (Adaptive Control of Thought-Rational) emphasizes that human intelligence comprises two major components: declarative memory and procedural memory.
-Through the mechanism of spreading activation, ACT-R regulates information retrieval and decision-making processes.
-This distinction provides the key theoretical foundation for Memory Bear’s layered architecture of explicit and implicit memory.
+As a classical cognitive model, ACT-R (Adaptive Control of Thought-Rational) conceptualizes human intelligence as comprising two major components: declarative memory, which stores factual knowledge, and procedural memory, which governs skills and decision rules.
+ACT-R further models retrieval through a spreading activation mechanism that dynamically regulates access to stored knowledge during reasoning and action selection.
+This distinction between memory types and the mechanisms governing their interaction provides the theoretical foundation for Memory Bear’s layered architecture integrating explicit and implicit memory modules.

-Figure 2.1 illustrates that the human memory system can be summarized into sensory memory, short-term memory, and long-term memory\cite{ref17}, implemented through functional specialization in different brain regions \cite{ref18}.
+Figure 2.1 illustrates that the human memory system can be summarized into sensory memory, short-term memory, and long-term memory\cite{ref17}-- which is supported by functional specialization across distinct brain regions \cite{ref18}.
 External information is first encoded into sensory memory and then consolidated by the hippocampus into stable long-term memory, stored in regions such as the neocortex.
-During retrieval, the brain rapidly accesses required information through established neural connections.
-At the same time, the brain possesses an active forgetting mechanism that filters and clears redundant or outdated information to optimize cognitive resource allocation.
+During retrieval, the brain rapidly accesses relevant information through established neural connections.
+At the same time, the brain also incorporates an active forgetting mechanism that filters or prunues redundant and outdated information to optimize cognitive resource allocation.

-This sophisticated memory system enables humans to store vast amounts of information over long periods, retrieve it efficiently, and maintain coherence and adaptability in their knowledge structures through continuous reorganization and updating.
+This multilayered and dynamically regulated memory system allows humans to accumulate vast amounts of information over long periods, retrieve it efficiently when needed, and preserve coherence and adaptability through continuous restructuring and updating.